 Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 treatments (e.g. remdesivir)

 Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19.

+Results of tests for endemic infections (in relevant countries; see Appendix 2).

 Additional information including results of routine tests (including full blood count, coagulation and inflammatory markers, cardiac biomarkers, electro- and echo-cardiograms), other treatments given, length of stay in paediatric high-dependency/intensive care and a paediatric-appropriate frailty score will be collected for children in the UK.
 This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.
 Some of this information may be collected at about 6 weeks after randomisation (at the time of a routine hospital follow-up appointment in-person or by telephone for participants in the second randomisation) ideally by someone unaware of treatment allocation.